verfasor/X230T-Hackintosh/README.md

 ![X230T Hackintosh Guide](https://mighil.com/wp-content/uploads/2019/07/thinkpad-x230t-hackintosh.jpg)

 Here's a guide to running macOS Mojave 10.14.3 (18G95) on a Thinkpad X230T without any hassle.
 The base EFI files are from Jack Zhang.
 I've modded it a bit.
 And yeah, you can update the device to 10.14.6 after updating Clover.
 I'll update the EFI files for 10.14.6 in a few days.
+Maybe I'm lucky, along with the other features, **Facetime and iMessage are working flawlessly** out of the box.
+In-built WiFi doesn't work.

 ## Tweak X230T's BIOS Settings (Do This First)